Monumental Questions - Another Monumental Vegetable?

 You betcha!

-Wild carrot, also known as Queen Anne’s Lace, is a common site within the Berryessa Snow Mountain National Monument region.
+Wild carrot, also known as Queen Anne’s Lace, is a common sight within the Berryessa Snow Mountain National Monument region.
 With its straight and sturdy stalk, bright green, frilly leaves and white, flat-topped flower clusters, it is identifiable even from the limited viewing scope of a traveling car.

 Queen Anne’s Lace (Daucus carota) belongs to the Apiaceae (carrot) family.
 All members of this family display flower clusters arranged in an upside-down umbrella shape called an umbel.
 It is native to Europe and is the plant that tasty cultivated carrots originated from.
 It was brought to North America for its medicinal purposes and has since naturalized across the continent in disturbed and natural areas in mountains, valleys and coastal areas.
 It can be so prolific that it outcompetes native plants and can also be mildly toxic to livestock.